openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 - `worker-node-2` and `worker-node-3`
 as the storage class has `rack` as the value for `nodeHasTopologyKey` that matches the label key of the node.

-### "NodeSpreadTopologyKey"
+### "nodeSpreadTopologyKey"

-The parameter 'NodeSpreadTopologyKey' will allow the placement of replicas on the node that has label keys that are identical to the keys specified in the storage class but have different values.
+The parameter `nodeSpreadTopologyKey` will allow the placement of replicas on the node that has label keys that are identical to the keys specified in the storage class but have different values.

 **Command**
 ```text